 Interns will have the opportunity to attend speaker programs as volunteers.
 Program speakers range from political figures to television personalities to acclaimed writers to film makers.
 Regular program attendance will enable you to develop a deeper understanding of international issues during your internship experience.
 The WACDFW asks that you attend at least two programs as a volunteer during the course of your internship.

-Each internship session will include professional development opportunities that provide interns with marketable skills, valuable experience and savvy insight for their future careers by top notch professionals.
-These opportunities include a training workshop on the Council's database software, Raiser's Edge, a required skill set used by most nonprofit organizations; a visit to the Council's Protocol office at Dallas City Hall to learn about the city's involvement in international affairs and how it relates to the global world; and a professional development workshop where interns will have a roundtable discussion with senior staff focusing on techniques they can apply to further their careers.
+Past opportunities have included a training workshop on the Council's database software, Raiser's Edge, a required skill set used by most nonprofit organizations; a visit to the Council's Protocol office at Dallas City Hall to learn about the city's involvement in international affairs and how it relates to the global world; and a professional development workshop where interns will have a roundtable discussion with senior staff focusing on techniques they can apply to further their careers.